backstage/backstage/docs/notifications/getting-started.md

 ## Additional info

-Additional details can be found in the plugins' implementation:
+An example of a backend plugin sending notifications can be found in https://github.com/backstage/backstage/tree/master/plugins/scaffolder-backend-module-notifications.

+Sources of the notifications and signal plugins:

 - https://github.com/backstage/backstage/blob/master/plugins/notifications